TruLaw is investigating the Breast Mesh Lawsuits.

 Key Takeaways

-• Medical studies document serious breast mesh complication rates including infections (3.61%), seroma fluid buildup (5.04%), reconstructive failure requiring complete implant removal (13% of patients), and overall reoperation rates ranging from 15.5% to 18.8%.
+• Medical research documents complication rates in breast surgery involving mesh, including infections (3.61%), seroma fluid buildup (5.04%), and reconstructive failure requiring complete implant removal (13% of patients).
+However, one comprehensive review noted that there does not seem to be a marked difference in risk profile between breast surgeries with and without mesh use, and overall reoperation rates range from 15.5% to 18.8%.

-• Women who received GalaFLEX, Phasix, AlloMax, or FlexHD mesh implants during breast surgery and experienced complications such as infection, persistent pain, mesh failure, or reconstructive failure may qualify to file product liability lawsuits against manufacturers.
+• Women who received GalaFLEX, Phasix, AlloMax, or FlexHD mesh implants during breast surgery and experienced complications such as infection, persistent pain, mesh failure, or reconstructive failure may qualify to pursue product liability claims against manufacturers.

 How to File a Breast Mesh Lawsuit?